 This makes these foods an excellent carb choice for those with diabetes.
 People can also use them in place of meat or cheese.

 Here are some examples of what beans to pick up in either their canned or dried forms:

 - pinto beans

 The following fruits make a solid addition to the diet of anyone who has type 2 diabetes, due to their low glycemic index (GI) and glycemic load (GL).

 - all berries

-Swap popular bleached and refined carbohydrates, such as white bread and pasta, for some of the following:
+People should avoid bleached and refined carbohydrates, such as white bread and pasta, and instead choose some of the following when consuming grains: